Four payment methods, one drawer.

 Type the amount, tap send.
 The customer gets a text with a link to Stripe Checkout for that exact amount.
 They pay with Apple Pay, Google Pay, or a card.
 The payment.succeeded webhook fires, Pitlane records the payment row, the RO marks itself paid, the receipt sends.
 From the advisor's end the whole flow is two taps.

-Text-to-pay tokens never live in the database — only their hashes.
+Text-to-pay tokens never live in the database.
+Only their hashes.
 Same security model as the SMS-auth links.

 Your Stripe.
 0% platform fee.